SatyamSingh1299/Customer_Churn_PowerBI/readme.md

 - Contract type impact on churn

 ### 3. Visualizing Your Analysis
-- Creating a cohesive story
-- Dashboard design best practices
-- Building the overview page
-- Age brackets and groups visualization
+- Age brackets and groups visualisation
 - Payment method and contract category analysis
 - International and data plan insights
-- Additional insights and findings
-- Final wrap-up and recommendations

 ---